helton-quintans/rocket-shoes/README.md

 ```

 ## :memo: License
 This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/react-rocketshoes/blob/master/LICENSE) for more information.
+See the [LICENSE](https://github.com/helton-quitans/react-rocketshoes/blob/master/LICENSE) for more information.

 ---

-Made with ♥ by Luke Morales :wave: [Get in touch!](https://www.linkedin.com/in/lukemorales/)
+Made with ♥ by Helton Quintãns :wave: [Get in touch!](https://www.linkedin.com/in/helton-quitans/)

 [nodejs]: https://nodejs.org/
 [yarn]: https://yarnpkg.com/